SergeBakharev/carvera_a_to_z/glossary.md

 **Lead-In and Lead-Out** : The terms “lead-in” and “lead-out” refer to how a CNC part program approaches and leaves the part when cutting.
 Most CAM programs have parameters for describing the type of approach and exit strategy that will be employed in cutting a part.
 These cutting strategies can range from directly plunging and retracting the tool \(no lead-in or lead-out\) to arching toolpaths which “kiss” the origin after a soft lead-in.
 These cutting strategy decisions vary based on workholding, fixtures, material choices, etc. See [Toolpaths](toolpath-basics.md#lead-in-lead-out) section.

 **Limit Switch** : The term limit switch is a generic term for a sensor or switch at the end of an axis which is placed there to trip an emergency stop situation if the axis for some reason travels that far.
 In a perfect world, limit switches would never be triggered, but in the real world they are critical to avoid machine self destruction.
-Ideally one would not run a CNC machine without limit switches on both ends of all axes fully operational, but the belt driven design of the Shapeoko allows one some leeway in this, and a crash may result in nothing worse than the belt skipping.
-Moreover, the current Shapeoko 3 configuration uses homing switches \(see above\) to enable soft limits.
+Ideally one would not run a CNC machine without limit switches on both ends of all axes fully operational, but the belt driven design of the Carvera allows one some leeway in this, and a crash may result in nothing worse than the belt skipping.
+Moreover, the current Carvera configuration uses homing switches \(see above\) to enable soft limits.
 Limit switches can be made from microswitches, hall effect sensors or optical switches.
 Because inputs on CNC machines are often times limited, it is a common practice to tie the switches together so that all limit switches trigger use the same input.

 **Length of Cut** : How much of the end mill has a cutting area on it